MattIPv4/hacktoberfest-data/README.md

 \*_Over 50% of repositories (83,010) in Hacktoberfest had no license that GitHub could detect._

+> Take a read of our overall recap blog post for Hacktoberfest 2019 here: https://blog.digitalocean.com/recapping-hacktoberfest-6/

 <p align="center">
     <img src="generated/prs_by_language_spline.png" width="100%" />
     <br/>